hgedia/blog.nil.foundation-hg/_posts/2021-12-01-database-management-system.md

 Or, even better, maybe it was when you were writing some `SELECT FROM` or `INSERT INTO` SQL-query?

 ## Don't even try to argue.
-It was.
+It was exactly back then.

 This means the most comfortable way to access the reasonably-sized chunk of data is a query language.
 This usually gets achieved by indexing